zoli1210/OrderSystem/docs/architecture/system-overview.md

 ## Source of Truth

-SQL Server is the source of truth for order data.
+SQL Server or Azure SQL Database is the source of truth for order data.

 The database stores: